BillFSmith/TilingZoeDepth/README.md

 3)  Generate depth maps for the tiles
 4)  Reassemble into a single depth map by applying gradient masks and average weighting from first depth map
 5)  Repeat steps 2-4 at higher resolution
-6)  Combine all three depth maps by:
+6)  Combine all three depth maps by: <br>
-        a) Calculate edge filter from original RGB image
+        a) Calculate edge filter from original RGB image<br>
-        b) Blur edge filter and use as mask for high resolution depth map
+        b) Blur edge filter and use as mask for high resolution depth map<br>
         c) Apply masked high resolution to average of low and medium resolution depth maps